Final versions due Wednesday 16 November; developing manuscripts of proposals and papers should be reviewed earlier with instructor

 Components & lengths:

-For this assignment, the student must confer with the instructor.
-The second consultation must be two weeks before the due date so student & instructor can review status and potential improvements.
+For this assignment, the student should confer with instructor as early as possible.
+A second consultation before the due date so student & instructor can review status and potential improvements.

 Sample of conference presentation: Craig White, "The Harlem Renaissance: Blackness Reborn."
 National Association of African American Scholars, 1995.